claireylee/What-tree-is-this-/README.md

 * **macOS** (Apple Silicon/Intel)
   The project also works on Windows with the same Python packages.
 * **Rivanna** (UVA Supercomputer)
-  Although all the scripts will work on a local machine, they were ran on the Rivanna supercomputer.
+  Although all the scripts will work on a local machine, they were ran on the Rivanna (1 GPU, 8 Cores, 100Gb Memory).
 It is recommended to use a machine with lots of computation power.

 ## Documentation Map
 Below is the project's folder structure.